-You can wander into the oldest house still standing in Los Angeles, the Avila Adobe (built in 1818), which is right on Olvera Street, amid the shops.
+You can wander into the oldest house still standing in Los Angeles.
+The Avila Adobe (built in 1818) is right on Olvera Street, amid the shops.
 While there, you can see furnished rooms of the house and watch a video on how the city was formed.
 While on Olvera Street, you can also see an 1800s boarding house in the Sepulveda Block Museum, free art exhibits, a Museum of Social Justice, old churches and the nearby Chinese American Museum.
 All of the museums are free!

-While we ate lunch, we were serenaded by strolling musicians, plus there were other musicians set up near the grandstand in the park.
+While we ate lunch, we were serenaded by strolling musicians.
+Plus there were other musicians set up near the grandstand in the park.
 You can listen to Mexican cultural music as you read about statues/history or look over some of the colorful murals in the area.
 Sometimes you can catch Aztec and Mexican folkloric dancers in their colorful costumes.

 Olvera Street is just across the street from the beautiful Union Station.
 The signage in L.A. is actually quite good for getting around the historic areas.
-You can take a 15-minute walk to China Town from Olvera Street, find many more museums (such as an Italian American museum and the Broad contemporary art museum, which is a 15-minute walk from there), explore old churches such as Nuestra Senora Reina (founded in 1781), or take the subway from Union Station to a couple of destinations around L.A.
+You can take a 15-minute walk to China Town from Olvera Street.
+You can also visit many more museums.
+There's an Italian American museum.
+The Broad contemporary art museum is a 15-minute walk away.
+Explore old churches such as Nuestra Senora Reina (founded in 1781), or take the subway from Union Station to a couple of destinations around L.A.

 Beyond Universal Studios Hollywood and other theme parks, Undercover Tourist offers discount tickets on a number of Los Angeles sightseeing tours and destinations.
 See all of our Los Angeles attractions.